inURwhey/transparent-talent-monorepo/Documentation/SYSTEM_BRIEF.md

 *   **UI/UX Improvement: Collapsible Profile Sections:** The User Profile page has been redesigned with collapsible sections for "Contact & Basic Information", "Career Aspirations", "Work Environment & Requirements", "Skills & Industry Focus", and "Personality & Self-Assessment", significantly improving the user experience for managing detailed profile data.

 ## 4. Immediate Backlog & Next Steps
-1.  **Backend: Implement `TrackedJobService` Layer:** Now that the database migration is complete, create a dedicated service layer in the backend to encapsulate the state transition logic defined in `DATA_LIFECYCLE.md`, moving it out of the route handlers.
-(RICE: 6.0)
+1.  **Feature: User-set Reminders & Next Action Notifications:** Implement the UI and backend logic to allow users to set reminders for their tracked jobs, utilizing the new `next_action_at` and `next_action_notes` fields.
+(RICE: 4000)
-2.  **Marketing: LinkedIn Company Profile:** Create and populate a company profile on LinkedIn to establish a professional presence and begin brand building.
+2.  **Marketing: LinkedIn Company Profile:** Create and populate a company profile on LinkedIn to establish a professional presence.
 (RICE: 10000)
 3.  **UI/UX: Refine "Inactive Applications" Filter and Status Display:** Now that the new statuses are in place, refine the "Inactive Applications" filter to accurately reflect status categories like "Expired," "Rejected," "Withdrawn," and "Accepted."
 (RICE: 8000)
 4.  **Feature: Define & Verify New User Account Flow:** Define and implement a comprehensive and verified onboarding flow for new user accounts beyond basic profile creation.
 (RICE: 6000)